christiancho/domanip.js/README.md

 ### DOM Selection

 The function `$l` is the selector.
 You can select DOM elements by their class, ids, or HTML element type.
-The result is a `DOMNodeCollection`
+The result is an array of `DOMNodeCollection` objects matching the selector argument.

 #### Functions